ashleycampion/IrisDataSetProject/README.md

 ### Linear Discriminant Analysis of the Dataset

+Linear discriminant analysis (LDA), normal discriminant analysis (NDA), or discriminant function analysis is a  a method used in statistics, pattern recognition, and machine learning to find a linear combination of features that characterizes, i.e. is capable of discriminating between, two or more classes of objects or events [3] (in the case of the Iris dataset we are looking to discriminate between the species).
+In mathematics, a linear combination is an expression constructed from a set of terms by multiplying each term by a constant and adding the results (e.g. a linear combination of x and y would be any expression of the form ax + by, where a and b are constants) [4].
+How exactly linear combinations are come upon by LDA is beyond the scope of this repository, so instead we can simply think of the results of LDA as <a href="#discriminants">discriminants</a>.
+It is helpful when understanding what exactly linear discriminate analysis achieves to compare the resulting linear discriminant with the variable in the dataset best able to discriminate between the species, which from the plots above would appear to be petal width.

 <div align="center">
     <img src="./plots/LDA/LDAScatterPlot.png" alt="LDA of Iris Dataset" title="LDA of Iris Dataset")>
 </div>